Guinevere: Family relations

 In one of the Welsh Triads (Trioedd Ynys Prydein, no. 56), the 13th-century series of texts based on the earlier oral tales of the bards of Wales, there are three Gwenhwyfars married to King Arthur.
-The first is the daughter of Cywryd of Gwent, the second of Gwythyr ap Greidawl (a supernatural figure), and the third of (G)ogrfan Gawr ("the Giant").
+The first is the daughter of Cywryd of Gwent, the second of Gwythyr ap Greidawl (a supernatural figure), and the third of (G)og(y)rfan Gawr ("the Giant").
 In a variant of another Welsh Triad (Trioedd Ynys Prydein, no. 54), only the daughter of Gogfran Gawr is mentioned.
 There was once a popular folk rhyme known in Wales concerning Gwenhwyfar: "Gwenhwyfar ferch Ogrfan Gawr / Drwg yn fechan, gwaeth yn fawr (Gwenhwyfar, daughter of Ogrfan Gawr / Bad when little, worse when great)."
-An echo of the giantess-Guinevere tradition appears in local folklore regarding the Queen's Crag boulder at Simonburn in England.

 The earliest datable mention of Guinevere (as Guenhuvara, with numerous spelling variations in the surviving manuscripts) is in Geoffrey's Historia, written c.
 1136.
 It relates that Guinevere, described as one of the great beauties of Britain, was educated under Cador, Duke of Cornwall.
 The other chronicles typically have Cador as her guardian and sometimes relative.
 According to Wace, who calls Cador an earl, Guinevere was descended from a noble Roman family on her mother's side; Layamon too describes her as of Roman descent, as well as being related to Cador.
-Much later English chroniclers, Thomas Gray in Scalacronica and John Stow in The Chronicles of England, both identify Cador as her cousin and an unnamed King of Biscay (the historical Basque country) as her father.
+Much later English chroniclers, Sir Thomas Gray in Scalacronica and John Stow in The Chronicles of England, both identify Cador as her cousin and an anonymous King of Biscay (the historical Basque country) as her father.
+Welsh adaptations of Geoffrey, such as Brut y Brenhinedd, portray her as a daughter of the giant Og[y]vran from a mother of Roman ancestry.
+Later French romance tradition makes her a daughter of Leodegan, king of the British realm Carmelide.

 Welsh tradition remembers the queen's sister Gwenhwyfach and records the enmity between them.
 Two Triads (Trioedd Ynys Prydein, no. 53, 84) mention Gwenhwyfar's contention with her sister, which was believed to be the cause of the disastrous Battle of Camlann.
 In the Welsh prose Culhwch and Olwen (possibly the first known text featuring Guinevere if indeed correctly dated c.
 1100), Gwenhwyfach is also mentioned alongside Gwenhwyfar, the latter appearing as Guinevere's evil twin in some later prose romances.
 German romance Diu Crône gives Guinevere two other sisters by their father, King Garlin of Gore: Gawain's love interest Flori and Queen Lenomie of Alexandria.